-When combining the sugar and the tapioca start of with about 2/3 of the sugar listed in the recipe.
-Taste the fruit after adding the sugar and the tapioca and add more sugar 2 tablespoons at a time until it reaches it's desired sweetness.
+When combining the sugar and the tapioca start off with about 2/3 of the sugar listed in the recipe.
+Taste the fruit after adding the sugar and the tapioca and add more sugar 2 tablespoons at a time until it reaches its desired sweetness.

 To make the berry filling, wash and dry the blackberries.
-I dry them by laying them single layer on paper towels and then patting the top of them dry with another paper towel.
+Dry them by laying them single layer on paper towels and then patting the top of them dry with another paper towel.

 Add lemon juice and lemon zest to the berries and gently toss to avoid breaking up the berries.
 Add the sugar and tapioca and gently mix them in, until you don't see any white tapioca bits.
 Let the berries sit for 10 minutes in the refrigerator.

 How to Make and Bake the Blackberry Galette

 Galettes are really easy to make in part because you don't have to shape the dough into a pan and there is no cutting or crimping to make it fit.

 While the berries are chilling roll out the dough.
 Take a half-sheet of parchment paper - I use the King Arther parchment paper.
 It's perfect for all kinds of projects.
 Sprinkle the parchment paper with flour and roll out the dough to a 14-inch circle.
 It is okay if it overhangs the parchment paper because you're going to fold the dough over the filling.